Skip to content

 choco install mingw

-git clone --recurse-submodules https://github.com/agriyakhetarpal/hugo-python-distributions@main
+git clone --recurse-submodules https://github.com/agriyakhetarpal/hugo-python-distributions

 python -m venv venv